AndreiPiatrou/articles/team-best-practices.md

 So instead, people prefer using it's simplified version: [githubflow][link_githubflow] ([translation][link_githubflow_ru]).

 1. `master` branch is used as a main *stable* branch.
-2. Direct commits for `master|develop` are not allowed.
+2. Direct commits to `master|develop` are not allowed.
 3. Every change should be done by pull request.
 4. Also, tags can be used for special cases.
 5. Additional branches (`staging`, `uat`, etc.) can be created for deployment purposes.